Blankll/note/articles/education.md

 13 At the government level, in these years, many incentive policies have published to encourage graduating college students into low educational resources areas. inject fresh blood into these areas

-14 At the non-governmental level, in recent years, we can also see the huge development of online education and distance education.  and as a dev, I  have great expectations for online education.
+14 At the non-governmental level, in recent years, we can also see the huge development of online education and distance education.  and as a developer, I  have great expectations for online education.

 15 during my university, I joined a project about online learning.
 We built a simple app that allows people to use smart devices to learn anytime, anywhere

 16 It is such a simple learning platform, but I think I have seen some changes and possibilities that technology can bring to education. and I think there are  a lot of potentials wait for people to discover

-17 From my perspective, the booming online education, remote classrooms, and massive online learning resources have provided everyone with a new learning entrance, bringing new hopes and possibilities for our education
+17 From my perspective, the booming online education, remote classrooms, and massive online learning resources provides a new learning entrance, bringing new hopes and possibilities for our education

 18  and also, the increasing network infrastructure guarantees online education. like the extensive coverage of 4G networks and the upcoming 5G, increasingly  smartphones and other devices provide a new way for rural students to obtain learning resources